jgreshy/kickstarter/README.md

 ORDER BY average_per_main_category desc
 LIMIT 10

-Shows the main_categories and their average differential between goals and pledged amounts.
-Games is the only main_category that has an average above 0 USD when at least one person pledged
+-- Finds the main_categories and their average differential between goals and pledged amounts.
 SELECT main_category, ROUND(AVG((usd_pledged/pledged)*(pledged-goal)),2) AS average_usd_above_goal
 FROM `winged-record-348816.kickstarter_project.data`
 WHERE state = 'successful' OR state ='failed' AND pledged > 0 GROUP BY main_category
 ORDER BY average_usd_above_goal desc
 LIMIT 10
+-- Games is the only main_category that has an average above 0 USD when at least one person pledged

-Shows the average differential above goal on successful campaigns SELECT main_category, ROUND(AVG((usd_pledged/pledged)*(pledged-goal)),2) AS average_usd_above_goal FROM `winged-record-348816.kickstarter_project.data` WHERE state = 'successful'
+-- Finds the average differential below/above goal on **successful campaigns** SELECT main_category, ROUND(AVG((usd_pledged/pledged)*(pledged-goal)),2) AS average_usd_above_goal
+FROM `winged-record-348816.kickstarter_project.data`
+WHERE state = 'successful'